omarallam-ai/SentinelSync/README.md

 ## Methodology Note

-All data enrichment, URL/IP investigations, and threat analysis were performed manually using SentinelSync.
-AI assistance was used only to plan the project, write tests, add comments, and produce well-structured, polished documentation.
+All core application logic and implementation for SentinelSync were developed independently.
+AI was used in a limited, supporting role for planning, writing tests, debugging, code suggestions (e.g., IDE autocomplete), commenting, and documentation